DOCTOR-ANR/cyber-data-extract/README.md

   -vv                   Set log printing level to DEBUG
 ```

-## Docker build for CGI integration
+## Docker build for CGI and MMT integration

-Input generation from GCI XML file can be automated using the `gci-fetcher.py` file, and packaged in a standalone Docker container.
+Input generation from GCI or MMT XML file can be automated using the `auto-fetcher.py` file, and packaged in a standalone Docker container.

 1) Copy and edit the config file

 ```
-cp gci-fetcher-config.yaml.sample gci-fetcher-config.yaml
+cp auto-fetcher-config.yaml.sample auto-fetcher-config.yaml
-nano gci-fetcher-config.yaml
+nano auto-fetcher-config.yaml
 ```

-2) Edit the Dockerfile for local use:
-If the GCI file is exposed on a remote server, add the '--mode remote' switch to the CMD line.
-If it is present inside the container (for tests), add the '--mode local' switch to the CMD line and set the gci_local_file path appropriately in the config file.
+The `input` field can be either `gci` or `mmt`.
+The `mode` field can be either `local` or `remote`.
+If it is set to `remote`, the input file will be fetched from the `source_url` URL, otherwise it will use the `local_input_file` file.
+In this last case, add the local file to the `examples/` directory.

 2) Build the container